The Clan Lindsay Gatherings

 In September 1898 an event to mark the 500th anniversary of the creation of the Earldom of Crawford was held in Balcarres, where it was agreed that an Annual General Meeting should be held.
 On the 21st October 1898 the first AGM moved to hold a clan assembly at Edzell Castle the following September and the so began the Gatherings as we know them.

-Lunch will be served at the Grapes Hotel, Newcastleton
+Lunch will be served at the Meldrums Hotel.

 Cost per head: £30.00

 Payment may be made by bank transfer – contact email@example.com for details